SalomePlatform/medcoupling/README.md

 ## Building from source

-For now the recommended way to compile is to use Salome homemade package manager, `sat`.
-It will install medcoupling dependencies such as HDF5 and medfile depending on the choosen configuration (native or not).
+The recommended approach to compile is to use SALOME official package manager (SAT).
+SAT will install MEDCoupling dependencies such as HDF5 and MEDFile, depending on the requested configuration (native or not).